react-static/react-static/docs/components.md

 # Components

-React-Static is packed with awesome components to help you be productive.
-Some are required for React-Static to work properly, others are available merely for your convenience:
+React Static is packed with awesome components to help you be productive.
+Some are required for React Static to work properly, others are available merely for your convenience:

-React-Static Components:
+React Static Components:

 * [Router](#router)
 * [Routes](#routes-react-static-routes)